 In Sep 1909 the camp was held at Dawlish.
 Cpl A Winchcombe won the Bugle Prize; the party was lef by S/Sgt Rolfe.

 In Apr 1910 Sgt Major Allibone was in charge.

 See the photo c1910 of the Hungerford Church Lads' Brigade outside Church House.
 The group includes Sgt Instructor Allibone and Rev TS Gray, and George Neale (Back row, 4th from left).

 In Apr 1912 a CLB Concert was held.
 The balance sheet was signed by R Montagu Withers.

 In Oct 1912 the CLB Gymnasium Class was taken by the vicar (Rev Tom Gray).

 1914: Co 317 St Lawrence, Oxford Diocese.
 Not Active.

-- Hungerford Church Lads' Brigade outside Church House (c1910), includes Sgt Instructor Allibone and Rev TS Gray [Kindly sent by Stella Sampson].
-[George Neale 4th from left, back row] (Similar one donated by HHA to the Croft Hall Trustees in Feb 1996).
+- Hungerford Church Lads' Brigade outside Church House (c1910), includes Sgt Instructor Allibone [Kindly sent by Stella Sampson].
+[George Neale: back row, 4th from left; Rev T S Gray: seated, 3rd from left].

 - Church Lads' Brigade [HHA Archive A14]